voxpupuli/voxpupuli.github.io/_posts/2017-01-13-github_changelog_generator-usage.md

 With the upgrade to Puppet 4 in all of our modules, we have also added the gem [github_changelog_generator](https://github.com/skywinder/github-changelog-generator).
 This is an automated tool to generate a `CHANGELOG.md` based on the Issues and PRs from a github repo with minimal manual intervention.
 No more forgetting about an important change or describing it wrong, the gem handles that for you.

 The changelog contents are based on a few things:
-* The current version of the Puppet module per `metadata.json`
+* The current version of the Puppet module per `metadata.json`.
+This means updating the `metadata.json` prior to creating the changelog (i.e. not the X.Y.Z*-rc0* versions)
 * All Issues/PRs between every release tag, as well as the last release tag and the present
 * Descriptions are based on the Issue/PR title
 * Issues/PRs are excluded if they have have certain tags.
 The current list is duplicate, question, invalid, wontfix, modulesync